MamarezaAlipour/STLonic/README.md

 <a id="example"></a>

 ## Simple examples
 Suppose you want to print a `std::tuple`.
-Assuming you are using the C++17 version, you must completely overload `operator<<` or use Fold expressions, which will take a lot of time in both cases. for example:
+Assuming you are using the C++17 version, you must completely overload `operator<<` or use Fold expressions, which will waste a lot of time in both cases. for example:
 ```cpp
 template<typename Type, unsigned N, unsigned Last>